 The pair without parallel each received $1,000 scholarships applied to their destination colleges.
 Boettcher will attend Vanderbilt University with a focus on human organizational development, business psychology, and political science.
 Pham was accepted into the Canfield Business Honors Program at the University of Texas at Austin where he’ll study marketing and finance.

 “I have had an almost obsession with speech and debate, watching national champions and emulating what they did and how they succeeded,” Pham says.
-“Now that Gus and I have reached this pinnacle, there’s a standard for the next wave to aim for.
+“Now that Gus and I have reached this pinnacle, there’s a standard for the next wave at St. Thomas to aim for.
 We’re incredibly proud of our story, to show something authentic, and to have the validation from an outside audience made all our efforts well worth it.”

 Earlier, Pham and Boettcher earned the Association’s Academic All American distinction.
 The coveted award recognized academic rigor, champion speech and debate success, and personal excellence.
 Fewer than 1% of the more than 141,000 members of the Association shared such a milestone.